Use Azure Storage Explorer to manage directories and files in Azure Data Lake Storage Gen2

 To create a directory, select the container that you created in the proceeding step.
 In the container ribbon, choose the New Folder button.
 Enter the name for your directory.
 When complete, press Enter to create the directory.
 After the directory has been successfully created, it appears in the editor window.

 Upload blobs to the directory

 On the directory ribbon, choose the Upload button.
 This operation gives you the option to upload a folder or a file.

 Choose the files or folder to upload.

-When you select OK, the files selected are queued to upload, each file is uploaded.
+When you select Upload, the files selected are queued, and each file is uploaded.
 When the upload is complete, the results are shown in the Activities window.